Detroit Demolition Program

-The Detroit Demolition Program was started in 2014 by a major push from Mayor Mike Duggan.
+The Detroit Demolition Program was started in Detroit, Michigan, United States in 2014 by a major push from Detroit Mayor Mike Duggan.
 The program relied on federal and state funding to remove commercial and housing properties that were not in use and had unlivable conditions.
 The plan was for 40,000 properties to be taken down to allow for property values to rise and have land for new homes and office space to be built in the city.
 Poverty and crime continue to impact the city, and the demolition program was created in hopes to improve conditions for the people living in the urban areas of Detroit.
 As of April 2019, the program is in effect with plans to continue for eight more years.

 History

 By the time Detroit filed for bankruptcy in the summer of 2013, the city had been experiencing urban blight for decades.
 A multitude of factors, including racial unrest, a struggling automotive industry, and white flight had deprived the city of a tax base, leading to deficits and a failure of the municipal system.
-Further compounding Detroit’s problems was the fact that despite large decreases in population, its area remained unchanged, stretching thin municipal services.
+Further compounding Detroit’s problems was that despite large decreases in population, its area remained unchanged, stretching thin municipal services.
 High rates of housing vacancies in turn lead to large tracts of urban space marked by deteriorating buildings and associated with high poverty and crime rates.
 The resulting phenomenon of urban shrinkage and vacant lots only serve to perpetuate the unemployment and poverty plaguing the Detroit inner city.
 In response to the issues of “urban blight,” Detroit has accelerated demolition projects with faster, less cumbersome guidelines, demolishing 3,739 vacant buildings in 2014.

-Detroit Demolition Program Mission
+Detroit Demolition Program mission

 The Detroit Demolition Project was founded in 2014 to remove blight from the city’s urban properties with the goals of minimizing adverse environmental and health risks, safely salvaging or disposing unused material, and leaving sites in suitable condition for redevelopment.
 Working in conjunction with EPA Region 5, demolitions are conducted in compliance with local regulations for asbestos removal, backfill contamination, dust control, and deconstruction.

 Many of the demolitions are the funded by the Hardest Hit Fund, which account for 2/3 of the recorded demolitions to this point.
 The HHF is a federally funded program established in 2010 to aid states affected by the 2007 mortgage crisis.
 A July 2015 report published by Dynamo Metrics, a government collaborated property analytics aggregator stated the average cost of an individual HHF demolition as $14,855.